samuelburbulla/dune-mmesh/doc/pyreference.rst

 ******

-In the following, we describe the additional python functionality that is not already part of Dune or dune-fem.
+In the following, we describe the additional python functionality that is not already part of Dune or dune-fem, and is exclusively available for Dune-MMesh.

 .. toctree::
   :maxdepth: 1